wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-5-changelog.md

 - Updated load order to move NavmeshOverhaul.esm AFTER YUPTTW.esm.
 - Clarified the requirement for JAM Sprint to be off in order to use Enhanced Movement.
 - Removed Charisma Affects Reputation due to redundancy with Charisma Tweaks and Karuts Preset.
+- Fixed erraneous JAM - Custom INI link, which was linking to an old version.

 ### Reorganization
 - Added Extra Utilities & Fixes section.